If you took a glance at Henry Hoover vacuums, you would have a smile on your face.

 This makes Henry Hoover vacuums at least three times more energy efficient than standard cylinder vacuums.

-In today’s energy price climate, Australians could be on the lookout for powerful vacuums that is also cost-effective in operation.
+In today’s high energy price climate, Australians could be on the lookout for powerful vacuums that are also cost-effective in operation.

 Henry makes uses of a highly-efficient filter called the TriTex, which can effectively filter out minute dust particles.